 ANNUAL CATHOLIC APPEAL 2020

 Our Annual Catholic Appeal for 2020 is underway.
-I would like to thank those parishioners who have already made their pledges and donations.
+Thank you to those of you who have already made your pledges and donations.
 This year our goal is $71,741.00.
 Click the link below to see how you can make a difference.

 Prayer to the Virgin Mary for Protection